abhinavpatel0/book-/database.md

 Database Management Systems (DBMS) are complex software systems designed to manage databases effectively.
 Their architecture varies, but common themes exist across different systems.
-Here's a detailed explanation of the key components and their roles within a typical DBMS architecture:
+Here are explanation of the key components and their roles within a typical DBMS architecture:

 ### 1. Client/Server Model

 DBMS architecture typically follows a client/server model:
-- **Servers:** Database system instances (nodes) that store and manage data.
+- **Servers:** Database system are  nodes that store and manage data.
-- **Clients:** Application instances that request data from the servers.
+- **Clients:** Application  that request data from the servers.

 ### 2. Transport Subsystem